lenodeCC/python-expression/README.md

 })
 ```

-Before evaluating ensure that the `date_between` expression can be handled by a designated Handler.
+Before evaluating ensure that the `date_between` expression can be handled by a designated Handler such as `DateBetweenHandler`.
 ```python
 evaluate.add_condition_handlers({
     'date_between': DateBetweenHandler